riggerthegeek/steeplejack/docs/data-models/model.md

 > Although a widely-used (if not formally adopted) standard, JSON schema is not used by design.
 This is because JSON schema is designed to
 > be a flat structure.
 In Steeplejack, we want to allow custom validation - it is not inconceivable that you will want to use a validation
 > method that cannot be achieved using JSON schema.
+We use this by defining our own validation functions, something not possible using JSON
+> schema.

 Let's define a simple model.
-It has three properties - `id`, `firstName` and `lastName`.
-The ID is an integer and the other two are strings.
+It has fource properties - `id`, `firstName`, `lastName` and `emailAddress`.
+The ID is an integer and the other three are strings.
 If nothing is set to these elements, the default value will be `null` and there is no validation on this model.
 In the database, the
 `lastName` is actually called `surname`.

+The `emailAddress` is a required field and it also must be an email address.

 ```javascript
 import {Model} from "steeplejack/lib/model";